Brand identity guidelines, how to develop the ultimate brand.

 Be specific, and leave no chance for interpretation.
 The more precise you are, the easier it is to use the brand daily.

-You're doing it all wrong if your brand guidelines look like everyone elses.
+If your brand guidelines look like everyone else's, you're doing it all wrong.
 It should be the ultimate brand communication tool.

 There's no point in having guidelines if you are the only one that can understand them.
 They need to be completely accessible, just like your brand.

-Customers have different needs, and so do suppliers.
+Customers and suppliers have different needs.
 Mental and physical impairments might stop them from seeing or interacting with your brand as you expected/planned.

 Your brand needs to be user-friendly so that anyone can pick it up and create fresh marketing materials, run social media campaigns, or have a clear idea of who the audience is so they can run an SEO or PPC campaign.